kineticfire-labs/semver-multi/README.md

 }
 ```

+## Store Versioning Data in the Git Repository

+todo

-## Store All Versioning Inputs in the Git Repository
+## All Inputs Stored in the Git Repository

 The Git repository stores all inputs used by *semver-multi* to compute semantic version numbers.
 As a result, there is no extra data to back-up for semantic versioning purposes beyond the Git repository itself.